 James could not answer at the other end, missing a stepback jumper as Pierce grabbed the rebound.
-He then sank a pair of free throws to increase Boston's lead to three.
+After getting fouled, he sank the first free throw, but missed the second, keeping Boston's lead at 100-98.

 With just seconds remaining, Shane Battier threw the inbounds pass to Wade following a timeout.
 Wade then passed it back to Battier at the top of the key, but he didn't get a great look and his long 3-point attempt misfired, clinching the Celtics' first victory in nearly two weeks.